SOUTHERN RENSSELAER COUNTY ROTARY CLUB

 The Southern Rensselaer County Rotary Club was chartered on March 2, 1960, as the East Greenbush Rotary Club.
 The name was changed in the 1990s to reflect the expansion of its area of membership and service.

-During July and August, we meet at various members’ homes for informal picnic-style events, participate in such club-wide excursions as attending professional summer theater performances, professional baseball games and picnics, etc., and, we hold an annual December holiday party and gift basket silent auction event, with proceeds from the latter going to the club treasury to support numerous public service initiatives.
+During July and August, also under normal circumstances, we hold a series called “SRC Summer Casual,” social events such as informal picnic-style events at various members’ homes, club-wide excursions such as attending professional summer theater performances, professional baseball games and picnics, etc. And, we hold an annual December holiday party and gift basket silent auction event, with proceeds from the latter going to the club treasury to support numerous public service initiatives.
 All of these events are designed to be social and family friendly.
-(Click here for a revolving calendar of our activities.)
+(Click here for a revolving calendar of our activities, updated on a regular basis.)

 Rotarians focus our efforts in six areas: